mmistakes/made-mistakes-jekyll/src/_drafts/using-jekyll-2017.md

 {% raw %}{% lazyload data-src="/assets/images/my-image.jpg" src="/assets/images/my-image-low-quality.jpg" alt="my lazyloaded image" %}{% endraw %}
 ```

-A Liquid version of this method is used in the [hero image include](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/src/_includes/page__hero.html) to apply a nice blur effect as those large images load.
+A Liquid version of this method is used in the [hero image include](https://github.com/mmistakes/made-mistakes-jekyll/blob/master/src/_includes/page__hero.html) to apply a nice blur effect as those large images are loaded by the browser.

 ### Responsive Video Embed Tag